Gail Ruffu: Racing career

 She moved to California in the early 1990s.
 She began working at the track, starting as a hot walker and by the late 1990s was an exercise rider, noted for her gentle handling of horses.
 In 1999, she hired attorney Steve Haney and filed a lawsuit against "several California horse racing entities" because she had been banned from Santa Anita Park, Del Mar and the Hollywood Park racetracks for nine months.
 Racing stewards would not comment on the reasons for her suspension, but Ruffu stated that it was, in part, because of her training style, her activism against use of drugs on racehorses, and her opposition to racing two-year-old horses.
 The suspension was reversed by an administrative tribunal in 1998, but she asked the courts to award her compensation for lost income.
 Ruffu was also concerned about the number of horses injured and killed in the racing industry, believing that overuse of medication allowed horse to race while injured.
 Haney was impressed with Ruffu's skills with horses and expressed an interest in owning a horse with her in the future.

 She was listed as trainer at a reported race for the first time in 2001.
 In 2003, Ruffu, Haney and three other investors bought a horse that Ruffu wanted to train.
 Ruffu's 20% ownership stake was in exchange for her services as a trainer.
 The other owners covered her costs.
 The three-year-old colt, bred by Pat and Monty Roberts, was named Urgent Envoy.
 For a year, Ruffu trained Urgent Envoy according to her methods.
 She limited workouts and didn't use analgesic drugs to mask pain in the horse, nor use the common anti-bleeding medication Lasix, and instead allowed Urgent Envoy to rest in order to recover naturally from injuries.
 Urgent Envoy had his first race at Hollywood Park on June 16, 2004.
 He drifted wide on the track and finished last, almost 10 lengths behind the winner.
-Ruffu said jockey had difficultly riding Urgent Envoy, but Haney said there were more problems: "he couldn’t participate in the post parade because he hadn’t been taught how to walk with the other horses....
-It just looked like he wasn’t prepared.”
+Ruffu said jockey had difficulty riding Urgent Envoy, but Haney said there were more problems: "he couldn't participate in the post parade because he hadn't been taught how to walk with the other horses....
+It just looked like he wasn't prepared.”